maflcko/b-c-gui-translations-review/reviews/yue.md

         <translation>刪除 D</translation>

 YES
-The translation contains an extraneous "D" which is not part of the original English text and appears to be an error or typo.
+The translation "刪除 D" is problematic.
+The "D" does not belong in the translation and appears to be an error.
+The correct translation in Cantonese ('yue'), using Chinese characters, would be simply:

+刪除

 Correct translation:
 刪除